 Elmer Getchell, Sailor George Fosdick,etc.

-In regards to the Find A Grave tattoo related memorials listed in my virtual cemeteries: I've created a good number of them; some I've identified on other members' pages; and others were both created and identified by fellow Find A Grave members.
+In regards to the Find A Grave tattoo related memorials listed in my virtual cemeteries: I've researched and created a good number of them; some I've identified on other members' pages; and others were both created and identified by fellow Find A Grave members.
 This project is a work-in-progress.
 I'll be adding more memorials and history as I have time.

 You can learn more about these tattoo artists on my website Buzzworthy Tattoo History.
 See link above.